Skip to main content

 SUSTAINABLE ENERGY TRANSITIONS LABORATORY

-Periodic Reporting for period 1 - SENTINEL (SUSTAINABLE ENERGY TRANSITIONS LABORATORY)
+Periodic Reporting for period 2 - SENTINEL (SUSTAINABLE ENERGY TRANSITIONS LABORATORY)

-Berichtszeitraum: 2019-06-01 bis 2020-11-30
+Berichtszeitraum: 2020-12-01 bis 2022-11-30

-SENTINEL is developing energy system modelling support for informing Europe's transition to a low-carbon energy system.
+SENTINEL develops energy system modelling support for informing Europe's transition to a low-carbon energy system.
 Achieving the EU’s commitment under the Paris Agreement, the Energy Union Strategy, and the European Green Deal, requires significant transformation of current energy systems.
 Renewable energy is a major component of this transition and policymakers face the challenge of making decisions about new renewables-dominated energy systems.
 Real world experimentation is in large-scale impossible, models can serve as ‘laboratories’ allowing policymakers to explore different de-carbonisation options in a virtual world and generate a better understanding of the policy domain.

 SENTINEL recognises the necessity of accelerating the energy transition, ultimately leading to complete elimination of energy sector greenhouse gas emissions.
 Accelerating this transition requires us to develop a new set of energy modelling tools, able to represent and analyse the drivers and barriers to complete decarbonisation, including decentralisation, large-scale expansion of fluctuating renewable power leading to a vastly increased need for system-side flexibility, sector-coupling including the electrification of mobility and heating, and the impacts of different market designs on the behaviour of energy sector actors.
 It is also critical to evaluate potential ecological and wider environmental impacts of a scaling up of zero-carbon energy technologies.

-Months 1-18 set context for development of SENTINEL's Platform.
 Work has focussed on identifying Europe's energy model users' needs, engaging stakeholders from modelling and non-modelling backgrounds, assessing how modelling can and should better-inform policy making.
 We have hosted stakeholder and case study workshops (Greece, Nordic and European), ultimately to refine the SENTINEL Platform.

 We draw implications for development and use of models for and in policymaking: Models should be improved to be applied as ‘sustainable energy transition laboratories’, not delivering exact numbers, but to be used for exploring questions and policies.
 In this regard, they can be applied to catalyse the political and societal debate on what are the pros and cons of different possible energy futures.
 Open-source models and an open modelling platform can foster model understanding, trust and use, as well as deliver comparable and credible results for European and national policymaking.
 Importantly, all stakeholders from the energy sphere should have equal access to such tools, even if they are not modelling experts, as it increases model legitimacy and impact in policymaking.